Skoolzon3/MyLiDAR/README.md

   2. Restart QGIS.

   3. Manually activate the plugin from ``Plugins → Manage and Install Plugins``.-->

-3. Drag and drop the ZIP file onto the menu's sole form field.

-4. Install the required dependencies (see [dependencies](#dependencies))

-5. Restart QGIS.

-6. Manually activate the plugin from ``Plugins → Manage and Install Plugins → Installed``.

 #### Dependencies
 This plugin requires the following Python libraries: